 Hluboká Castle is definitely one of the must-visit destinations in the Czech Republic but there is a lot more to explore in this region.

 Once you've taken in the grandeur of Hluboká Castle, have a pint at Hluboka Pivovar and enjoy the authentic Czech atmosphere.

-If you have more extra time, spend another day or two in picturesque Czech town Český Krumlov.
-Here you can stroll medieval streets along winding Vltava river, as well as numerous cafes and restaurants.
+If you have more extra time, spend another day or two in the picturesque Czech town of Český Krumlov.
+Here you can stroll medieval streets along the winding Vltava river, as well as numerous cafes and restaurants.